aghavidel/ObsidianVaults/Network-and-Systems/DistributedSystems/pBFT.md

 # Design

-The algorithm is carried out throughout rounds that we call *views*.
+The algorithm is carried out through rounds that we call *views*.
 Each view is indexed with a number.
 We start from view 0 by default.

 Let $\mathcal{R}$ be the set of replicas.
 The algorithm requires that $|\mathcal{R}| > 3f$.
 There is no reason to go above $3f+1$, since it would just increase communication overhead, so we just let the number of replicas be exactly $n=3f+1$.
 In this case, we can index each replica as $0,1,2, ..., 3f$.
 We use this to define the *primary* node of a view $v$ as the node index $v\mod{n}$.

+***Take node of the fact that the primary of each view is deterministic! (this is crucial in proving view-change protocol correctness ...)***

-Thus, as views change, so do replicas, and it is also possible that a faulty node actually becomes a replica.
+Thus, as views change, so do primaries, and it is also possible that a faulty node actually becomes a primary.
 As we will see, if this node attempts to do anything harmful, the view will change and we come up with a new replica as the primary.

 The general workflow of the algorithm when nothing bad is happening is like the following:
 - An authenticated client issues a request, which invokes some service on the current primary node.